Using artisan techniques together with new designs or concepts is nothing more than the future of the textile industry.

 The soul of a fabric, the key to everything, is how it is made.

-Increasingly, crafts have strength again in our society.
+Increasingly, crafts are popular again in our society.
 And artisan techniques, reinvented, are the future of this industry if we dare to see it with new approaches.
 I present to you Cris, and her Bloomloom Studio brand, an example of sustainable fashion

 1. Could you summarize what bloomloomstudio is about?